pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 }
 ```

+TiDB server has the risk of crash, however, if a never-pushed-up min start ts is left in the system, GC will never works.
+To solve this issue, the min start ts is set with a lease and if TiDB is offline for a long duration, that min start ts will be cleared.

 After we get all the min start timestamps from etcd, it's easy to calculate the global min start timestamp.
 It's easy to know the min start timestamp from a single TiDB instance, and every TiDB instance will report it's min start timestamp to etcd in [`ReportMinStartTS`](https://github.com/pingcap/tidb/blob/v5.2.1/domain/infosync/info.go#L548-L570) function every interval.

 ### GC Workflow